ralphascott/jelst1/README.md

 # jelst1_replication

 Replication code for Electoral Studies article "Does university make you more liberal?
-Estimating the within-individual effects of higher education on political values"
+Estimating the within-individual effects of higher education on political values".
+DOI: https://doi.org/10.1016/j.electstud.2022.102471

 For replication script to function, users will need to apply to access and download the following BCS 1970 data from the UKDS.